keboola/connection-docs/overview/tutorial/load/database.md

 {: .image-popup}
 ![Screenshot - Create a new Database Extractor Configuration](/overview/tutorial/load/extractor-db-create.png)

-Now, setup credentials to the source database.
+Now, set up credentials to the source database.
 Set

 - **Driver** to `MySQL`,
 - **Host** to `datagirls.keboola.com`,